Exhaust port gasket, springs, and studs

 - Use brake cleaner to remove all traces of oil from the outer part of the exhaust port (the area contacted by the copper gasket).
 Dry with compressed air.
 If the exhaust

-- After everything is clean, seat the gasket.
+- After everything is clean, the gasket must be properly seated.
 Install the exhaust system without sealant and all parts EXCEPT THE SPRINGS that go underneath the nuts on both sides.

 Torque the exhaust port nuts to 5 Nm.
 This will force the copper gasket to take the shape of the exhaust pipe and the aluminum head.
 BE CERTAIN TO PUT A MARK ON THE TOP